AdiAddons/AdiButtonAuras/doc/RulesRef.md

 >List of buffs cast by the player on any ally.
 * `buff1` ... `buffN` - buff id (_number_)

-    Simply shows the buff on the matching action.
-This implies both have the same spell identifiers.

 ***

 <a name="SimpleDebuffs"></a>
 **`SimpleDebuffs { debuff1, ..., debuffN }`**
 >List of debuffs cast by the player on any enemy.
 * `debuff1` ... `debuffN` - debuff id (_number_)
-    The provider spell ids are the same as the debuff ids.

 ***